 - A leadership body to coordinate and implement arts and culture initiatives.

 Recognizing the importance of arts, culture and creativity to Arlington's vibrancy, Town Manager Adam Chapdelaine appointed commissioners to the Arlington Commission on Arts and Culture (ACAC), formerly the Arlington Cultural Commission, in 2013.
-Among the Commission's duties was to crate a long-term cultural plan for the town.
+Among the Commission's duties was to create a long-term cultural plan for the town.
 In summer of 2016, town staff and community leaders from the Arlington Department of Planning and Community Development (DPCD) and the Arlington Commission on Arts and Culture (ACAC) joined forces to initiate the Arlington Arts and Culture Action Plan, which was created through a technical assistance grant from the Metropolitan Area Planning Council and a hired consultant from TDC.
 The Commission is now charged with implementing the plan in partnership with the Department of Planning and Community Development.